mjt-books/python-book/chapters/chapter-20.md

 - **Logs** tell you *discrete events and context* (what happened, with parameters).
 - **Metrics** tell you *how things evolve over time* (throughput, loss, latency, utilization).
 - **Traces** show *how a single request or step flows through the system* (which components were slow).

+In earlier chapters—especially [chapter 3 on profiling and benchmarking](chapters/chapter-3.md) and [chapter 19 on tools, utilities, and CI](chapters/chapter-19.md)—you saw how to measure performance on a single machine and wire up basic monitoring for training pipelines.
+The observability patterns in this appendix are meant to sit on top of that: combine your existing CPU/GPU profilers and CI checks with structured logs, a small set of metrics, and traces so that you can both **detect** problems automatically and **inspect** them after the fact without rerunning expensive jobs.

 You don’t need a full observability stack on day one.
 But you should have a *minimal* setup for every serious experiment or deployment: structured logs, a few key metrics, and a way to inspect slow steps.